Logo

 The success of any organization largely depends on its people.
 If you put the right people in the right jobs, they are more likely to perform well and propel the organization towards success.

-Behavioral Assessments for L&D
+Behavioral assessments for L&D

 Behavioral evaluation helps identify high-potential employees who can be groomed to assume critical roles and create a pipeline of future leaders.
 An organization’s keen interest in its employees’ development reduces turnover and improves its efficiency because of objective alignment.

-Behavioral evaluation is a systematic determination of a subject’s behavior using various methods like interviews, psychometric testing, direct supervision, and self-assessment.
+Behavioral evaluation is a systematic determination of a candidate’s behavior using various methods like interviews, psychometric testing, direct supervision, and self-assessment.
 The purpose of behavioral evaluation is to observe, explain, and determine human behavior with advanced assessment tools.

 Behavioral assessment tests can measure a plethora of behavioral tendencies.
-They include result orientation, teamwork, conflict management, establishing trust and work delegation, etc. A behavioral test probes specific behavioral dispositions with an understanding that behaviors can change easily.
+They include result orientation, teamwork, conflict management, establishing trust, work delegation, etc. A behavioral test probes specific behavioral dispositions with an understanding that behaviors can change easily.
 Behavior is adaptable and can be observed, meaning it responds and changes according to an external environment.

-Here is how organizations can use behavioral tests in their hiring and L&D processes:
+Here’s how organizations can use behavioral tests in their hiring and L&D processes:

 Competency-tool mapping involves creating an organization-specific competency framework or using an available framework to identify relevant indicators of behaviors and map them on available tools.
 Two or more tools are typically combined for a reliable and holistic overview of the test-taker.
 Competency-tool mapping considers job compatibility with the workplace behaviors required to succeed on the job and in the organization.
-For instance, caselets can assess business acumen and prompt decision-making, while a case study simulator may better evaluate an analytical and innovative mindset.

 Tool Creation